Perceptions of environmental pollution in urban China (2017-ongoing)

 Shan Shui style art by landscape artist Yong Liang Yang.

 Part of the Toxic Expertise project, this research focuses on the petrochemical industry as a controversial source of pollution in a number of Chinese cities.
-I am particularly interested in the ways Chinese people make sense of environmental pollution; the psychology of their coping mechanisms; and the Chinese understandings of responsibility, rights, and justice in face of (environmental) adversity in contemporary China.
+I am particularly interested in the ways Chinese people make sense of environmental pollution, the social psychology of their coping mechanisms.
+More broadly, she’s interested in the anthropology of responsibility, rights, justice, and the politics of ‘victimhood’ in contemporary China.

 What makes people ‘go green’?
 Why are some people more committed to environmentally friendly practices than others?
 What does Hong Kong’s green living movement tell us about Hong Kong’s social and political environment?

-My doctoral research is an ethnographic study of a new way of living called ‘green living’ in Hong Kong.
+Based on my doctoral research at Oxford, my first book project is an ethnographic study of a new way of living called ‘green living’ in Hong Kong.
 I am interested in the implications of ‘green living’ for self-nature relationship, social dynamics, ethics, political mobilizations, and the ways these domains are being shaped by Hong Kong’s social and political climate since its handover from British to Chinese sovereignty.
 You can read more about my research on green living in this interview.

 Gynotechnics, citizen science, and the politics of care (2010-ongoing)